OUR FOCUS AREAS

 People suffering from anxiety have symptoms of excessive worrying, irritability, fatigue, restlessness, sleep disturbances, muscle tension, sweating, nausea, and poor concentration.
 Other conditions may be associated with anxiety, such as headaches/migraines, depression and visual impairments.
-Anxiety stems from stress, worries, and fears in your mind leading to your brain misinterpreting it as real danger.
-The sympathetic nervous system, which is the “fight or flight response” is activated and releases hormones and neurotransmitters that send the person into acute stress.
-Brain Bright Therapy aims to stimulate the parasympathetic nervous system to counter “fight or flight” symptoms by slowing the heart rate and calming the body.
-At the same time, we use right brain stimulation to promote social and abstract thinking to in return lessen stress on our left brain which is responsible for analyzing small details, which leads to worrying.
-Through brain training and using neuroplasticity, a person can change their thinking habits and diminish anxiety symptoms.
+Anxiety stems from stress, worries, fears, and the environment (sound; over-stimulation) leading to your brain misinterpreting it as real danger and activating survival instincts.
+The sympathetic nervous system, which is the Fight/Flight/Freeze system, is activated and releases hormones and neurotransmitters that send the person into acute stress, such as increase heart rate, muscle tension, tunnel vision, shallow fast breathing, etc. Brain Bright Therapy aims to stimulate the parasympathetic nervous system to counter Fight/Flight/Freeze symptoms by slowing the heart rate and calming the body.
+At the same time, we are aiming to improve the efficiency of how our brain processes sound, light, movement, etc. and activate the right side of the brain to promote social and abstract thinking.
+Thus, lessening fight/flight/freeze response and stress on our left brain which is responsible for analyzing small details, which leads to worrying.
+Through brain training and using neuroplasticity, a person can change their physiological response to their environment and diminish anxiety symptoms.

 A concussion is a mild traumatic brain injury.
 Concussions can occur from head trauma, such as from a fall, contact during sports, car accidents, or violent shaking of the head and shoulders.
 Common symptoms after a concussive traumatic brain injury are headache or feeling of pressure, loss of memory and confusion, nausea, fatigue, "brain fog", irritability, sensitivity to light or noise, balance issues, sleep disturbances, anxiety, and other psychological conditions, such as depression.
 Symptoms can be temporary and resolve on their own, however people frequently have lingering symptoms and are looking to heal their brain and improve function after the event.
 By using specific eye exercises and other sensory processing equipment, we can improve brain function and decrease the severity or even eliminate symptoms that are interfering with one's ability to fully and successfully engage in daily routine and functional life skills.